Umaga (wrestler): Intercontinental Champion (2007–2008)

 On the February 19 episode of Raw, Umaga was named Vince McMahon's representative for "Battle of the Billionaires" with Donald Trump at WrestleMania 23.
 Immediately after choosing Umaga, McMahon granted him a match against the Intercontinental Champion Jeff Hardy, which he won to win the Intercontinental Championship.
 After Bobby Lashley was named Trump's representative, the two began a feud which lasted even beyond WrestleMania.
-At WrestleMania, Umaga lost the Battle of the Billionaires' hair versus hair match and caused McMahon to get his head shaved.
+At WrestleMania on April 1, Umaga lost the Battle of the Billionaires' hair versus hair match and caused McMahon to get his head shaved.
 On the April 16 episode of Raw, Lashley interfered in a match and helped a planted fan, Santino Marella, defeat Umaga for the Intercontinental Championship.
-On April 29 at Backlash, Umaga, Vince, and Shane McMahon wrestled Lashley for his ECW World Championship in a Handicap match, winning the title for Vince.
-Umaga would continue to be involved with that feud, competing at Judgment Day in a rematch for the ECW World Championship, which was once again a Handicap match with the McMahons along with Umaga taking on Lashley, which Lashley won.
+On April 29 at Backlash, Umaga, Vince, and Shane McMahon wrestled Lashley for his ECW World Championship in a handicap match, winning the title for Vince.
+Umaga would continue to be involved with that feud, competing at Judgment Day on May 20 in a rematch for the ECW World Championship, which was once again a handicap match with the McMahons and Umaga taking on Lashley, which Lashley won.
 However, Lashley did not win the ECW World Championship because he pinned Shane and not the champion, Vince.
-The feud culminated at One Night Stand, with Umaga aiding Vince in defending the ECW World Championship against Lashley in a Street Fight, which Vince lost.
+The feud culminated on June 3 at One Night Stand, with Umaga aiding Vince in defending the ECW World Championship against Lashley in a Street Fight, which Vince lost.